Richard Leigh (cricket patron): Life

-Richard Leigh (dates unknown) was an 18th-century English businessman and cricket patron who ran his own R. Leigh's XI cricket team, which played in nine first-class matches between 1793–95.
-His son, also Richard Leigh, played first-class cricket in the 1800s, but there is no record of Leigh senior having done so.
-Leigh, who resided at Wilmington, near Dartford, was an elected (1793) member of the Hambledon Club and also an early member of the Marylebone Cricket Club (MCC).
+Leigh Sr, who resided at Wilmington, near Dartford, was an elected (1793) member of the Hambledon Club and also an early member of the Marylebone Cricket Club (MCC).
 He was such a prominent match organiser in the 1790s that the Duchess of Gordon reportedly said to him: "Though I am the first, you are the second match-maker in England, Mr Leigh".